Ficus racemosa: In Hinduism

 It has been described in the story of Raja Harischandra of the Ikshvaku dynasty, that the crown was a branch of this Audumbara tree, set in a circlet of gold.
 Additionally, the throne (simhasana) was constructed out of this wood and the royal personage would ascend it on his knee, chanting to the gods to ascend it with him, which they did so, albeit unseen.

-The tree has been worshipped as Abode under which Lord Dattatreya teaches that to teach first learn from others however small or big.
-There is always something to be learnt from One and to learn new things one has to learn to unlearn as per the time.
-The tree is seen planted in all the places associated with Lord Dattatreya who is seen as an icon Rishi a sage who represents all the three of the trinity of Hinduism: Brahma, Vishnu and Shiva (Creator, Preserver and destroyer) needed for each one to learn by unlearning the obsolete. this is the plan of evolution in analogy.
-Its leaves are an indispensable part of many Hindu havans.
+The tree is revered as the sacred abode under which Lord Dattatreya imparted his teachings, emphasising that true wisdom begins with learning from others — regardless of their stature or status.
+His philosophy teaches that there is always something to be learned from everyone, and that growth requires the ability to unlearn outdated knowledge as times change.
+The tree is commonly planted at sites associated with Lord Dattatreya, who is venerated as a sage embodying the Hindu trinity — Brahma (the Creator), Vishnu (the Preserver) and Shiva (the Destroyer) — symbolising the continuous cycle of learning, preservation and renewal.
+Its leaves are also considered sacred and are an indispensable element in many Hindu fire rituals.